 ** NOTE:In Canada, all operators of Pleasure Craft fitted with a motor are now required to have proof of competency on board, or risk a $250 fine.
 For more information and to take the online exam to get your Pleasure Craft Operator Card, visit:boaterexam.com

 WAYS TO SEE THE SCENERY: Paddle or Pedal... in one of our canoes, kayaks or pedal boats.
 Free to cabin guests.
 Hike the local trails, or go a bit further to the summits of Kappan Mtn or the Rainbow Mtn trail.
+TRAIL USE MAY BE LIMITED THIS YEAR DUE TO COVID 19.
 Bring you mountain bike or (ATV) and explore the local trails.

 Check out the online trail maps for a list of trails in the region.